Corporate Income Tax - Overview

 Tax and Revenue Administration (TRA), Alberta Treasury Board and Finance, administers the Alberta Corporate Tax Act, that provides for the calculation of:

-- Insurance premiums tax (formerly insurance corporations tax) payable by corporations carrying on the business of insurance in Alberta (see "Announcements" below).
+- Insurance premiums tax payable by insurers carrying on the business of insurance in Alberta (see below).

 Corporate income tax has been levied by the province since the 1940s.